microchip-pic-avr-examples/Sensored_SPBLDC_MCHV3_LVMC/README.md

 ## 3. HARDWARE SETUP
 <p style='text-align: justify;'>This section describes hardware setup required for the demonstration.</p>

-1. <p style='text-align: justify;'> Connect the wires for Hall sensor and phase windings of the motor to the appropriate terminals, as mentioned in the table below.</p>
+1. <p style='text-align: justify;'> Connect the wires for Hall sensor and phase windings of the motor to the appropriate terminals of the development board, as mentioned in the table below.</p>

 <table>
   <tr>